George Robertson (ice hockey)

 George Thomas Robertson (11 May 1927 — 9 January 2021) was a Canadian professional ice hockey forward who played 31 games in the National Hockey League between 1948 and 1949 for the Montreal Canadiens.
 The rest of his career, which lasted from 1947 to 1956, was spent in various minor leagues.

 He died from COVID-19 in Winnipeg on January 9, 2021, during the COVID-19 pandemic in Manitoba.
+Robertson contracted the virus after being admitted to St. Boniface Hospital due to a mild stroke.

+He was married to his wife Vi, who predeceased him in 1988, and together they had two daughters Susan and Pamela.
+The family lived on a property along the Red River in East St. Paul, which they built in the 1950s.